YSaxon/StatefulWebsocketsTranslator/README.md

 - `--burp`: Port that Burp proxy is listening on (default: 8080)
 - `--mitm`: Port for the MITM proxy (default: 8081)
 - `--loglevel`: Set the logging level (choices: DEBUG, INFO, WARNING, ERROR, CRITICAL; default: INFO)

+These should all be fairly clear.

 - `--id_request`: State ID key in the client's WebSocket messages (default: 'id')
+- `--id_response`: State ID key in the server's WebSocket messages (default: 'requestId')

+These are JSON keys for the request and response respectively, that together define which response is to which request.
+Without this it would be hard or impossible to run a vuln scan in parallel, at least while using standard web scanner paradigms as this is meant to allow.
+In order to prevent duplicate state tokens while using the webscanner, the script will always create a new guid for the websocket messages to/and from the server itself, and then restore the old state token used when responding back to the browser or scanner.

 - `--action`: Action key in the client's WebSocket messages (default: 'action')
-- `--id_response`: State ID key in the server's WebSocket messages (default: 'requestId')

-## How It Works

-1. WebSocket messages from the client are intercepted and converted to HTTP POST requests.
-2. These HTTP requests are sent through Burp Suite for analysis and modification.
-3. The proxy intercepts the responses and converts them back to WebSocket messages.
-4. The converted messages are sent to the original WebSocket server.
-5. Responses from the WebSocket server are similarly intercepted, converted, and passed through Burp Suite before being sent back to the client.
+A JSON key defining the action or route for the message, which will be used as the URL path in the HTTP conversion

 ## Limitations

-- This tool assumes a specific structure for WebSocket messages.
+This tool assumes a specific structure for WebSocket messages.
 You may need to modify the code to match your application's message format.
-- Performance may be impacted due to the conversion process and additional network hops.
+In particular, it is assumed that the websocket messages are serialized as JSON.
+If this is not the case you will need to modify the code.

+Note however that if your application does not use any form of state token then this entire architecture will be unsuited to the problem.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Disclaimer

-This tool is for educational and testing purposes only.
-Always ensure you have permission before testing any systems you do not own or have explicit authorization to test.